During year 7, the following topics are covered:

 Students learn about settlement both in the past and present.
 They look at the creation of megacities and sustainable cities for our future.

-Students learn about varying weather conditions across the UK, how weather is measured, extreme weather and how this impacts human activity.
-They complete their own project on microclimate, factors that affect it and using specific fieldwork techniques carry out a geographical investigation into microclimate around our school.
+Students learn about varying weather conditions across the UK, how weather is measured and recorded, extreme weather and how this impacts human activity.

 During year 8, the following topics are covered: